Daniella1/urdf_survey_material/README.md

-# Survey materials of ``Understanding URDF: A Survey Based on User Experience''
+# Survey materials of "Understanding URDF: A Survey Based on User Experience"
 ---------------------------------

-This package includes the survey materials of "Understanding URDF: A Survey Based on User Experience"
+This package includes the survey materials of "Understanding URDF: A Survey Based on User Experience".
+The full paper can be found at [arXiv](https://arxiv.org/abs/2302.13442).

 This repository includes: